wuhoward/CCM_Final/README.md

 4. pip install -e .

 ### Notes:
 * I found that training speed on CPU is on par with GPU.
 Probably because of larger CPU memory and the on-policy training mechanism.
-CIMS's [crunchy servers](https://cims.nyu.edu/webapps/content/systems/resources/computeservers) seems to good choices
+CIMS's [crunchy servers](https://cims.nyu.edu/webapps/content/systems/resources/computeservers) seems to be good choices
 * The initial position of the player can be changed by modifying self.playerPosition in board.py.
 However, I haven't figured out how to map coordinates in map.txt to the real position.
 So I currently just modify the the values and output the screen to see the effects.
-* The original paper of ICM stated that it takes A3C-ICM 4M steps to converge while training on VizDoom.
-So, I estimate it will takes more than 12 hours
+* The ICM paper states that A3C-ICM takes ~7M training steps to converge while training on VizDoom.
+So, I estimate our task will need ~18 hours.
-* The current ICM loss dosen't change much during training.
-This might be a potential bug
+* The entropy of the ICM loss can be deemed as the signal of the training progress.
+The current ICM loss seems slightly too large.
+We could adjust the value of lambda to balance the losses.
+* The currently environment use a sparse reward (1 for winning).
+We could try to play with different settings.
+* The ICM paper resizes the images to 42×42, whereas our current implementation uses 168×168.
+Reducing the sizes or even changing the network architecutre might speedup the convergence.
 * Previous Atari papers use 4 for [frame_skip](https://pygame-learning-environment.readthedocs.io/en/latest/modules/ple.html).
-I'm still trying to figure out what's the proper setting.
+I noticed that frame_skip > 1 might prevent environment from reaching the game_over state sometimes.